 As the use of software increases, ensuring code security becomes more important than ever.

 While incorporating security into software development is a necessary process, it is often skipped by developers, one reason behind it being the lack of awareness about the dangers of potential threats.
-According to our guest today, security should be the foundation of any company – whether it is achieved through organization-wide tools like VPN connections or secure code development solutions.
+According to our guest today, security should be the foundation of any company – whether it is achieved through organization-wide tools like VPN or secure code development solutions.

 To talk about the security risks companies face these days and how to navigate them, we invited Ashok Chandrasekaran, the Head of Cybersecurity at HashTag Technologies.